pid1/test-sec-flags/README.rst

 ``test-sec-flags`` is a small collection of scripts intended to automate testing the performance impact of various security-oriented compilation and linking flags.
-The goal is to determine if the performance impact is small enough to allow for using these flags as the default compilation flags for all Arch Linux packages.
+The goal is to determine if the performance impact is small enough to allow for using these flags as the default flags for all Arch Linux packages.

 Requirements
 ------------